 In the end, I got a B+.
 You might be wondering, “Why did she kill herself for a B+?”
 I did horribly on all the exams except for the final.
 I got C-/Ds on them.
 However, there was so much additional work that, in the end, my average came up to an 83 and then the professor curved up to a B+.
 I also ended up with an 86 on the final, but that was because the professor changed the format of the exam and I didn’t have to do the dreaded (for me, anyway) multiple choice questions.
 That was where I’d lose the most points.

 Because of this class, I really neglected a lot–my family, myself, my health–and struggled with “balance”.
-I’ve really put a lot into perspective and while this journey of being a full-time college student and having a family is difficult, I need to find a way to focus on eating better, fitting in exercise, lowering my cholesterol, and getting a better night’s sleep.
+I’ve really put a lot into perspective and while this journey of being a full-time college student and having a family is difficult, The Dentist Brisbane near you may also offer extended hours during busier times of the year.
+I need to find a way to focus on eating better, fitting in exercise, lowering my cholesterol, and getting a better night’s sleep.
 I’ve started some habits that I hope to continue.
 I have a better schedule for the spring semester and I hope that will help me accomplish these goals.
 I don’t expect any of this to be easy, but I hope I can find a way to make it all come together.
 I can’t live on cafeteria food and coffee or my health will decline.

 Last year was a great year.
 I’ve accomplished a lot, but now it’s on to bigger and better things!
 Make 2013 a great year!